 The group took part in a food tour of Co Down, which included a tasting of chocolate brownies in Killyleagh, home to Hans Sloane who discovered the cacao bean.
 They sampled a range of traditional Irish breads, baked by local baker Fred in Killinchy, and enjoyed a glass of craft beer at the Yardsman Brewery in Belfast.
 They also took part in a cooking demo at the Mourne Seafood Cookery School in Belfast and spent time at St George’s Market.

-Niall Gibbons, CEO of Tourism Ireland, said: “Tourism Ireland was delighted to bring over 100 top international tourism buyers to Northern Ireland for Meet the Buyer 2016 – including 22 buyers who were here for the first time.
-The high attendance of these buyers from around the world is a strong indication that interest in visiting Northern Ireland remains high and that it can, and is, competing with the best destinations in the world.
+Niall Gibbons, CEO of Tourism Ireland, said: “Tourism Ireland was delighted to bring 150 top international tourism buyers to Northern Ireland for Meet the Buyer 2017.
+The high attendance of these buyers from around the world is a strong indication that interest in visiting Northern Ireland remains high and that it can, and is, competing with the best destinations in the world.”

-“Tourism Ireland has an extensive programme of promotions under way across the world, to highlight Northern Ireland and grow tourism in 2016 and beyond.
+Niall Gibbons continued: “Tourism Ireland has an extensive programme of promotions under way across the world, to highlight Northern Ireland and continue to grow tourism in 2017.
+We continue to raise awareness of Northern Ireland as a destination for some of the best food, drink and hospitality on offer for visitors anywhere.
+We are also promoting the Causeway Coastal Route, as well as other iconic experiences like Titanic Belfast and, of course, our world-class golf.
 With our spectacular scenery, world-class visitor attractions and good value accommodation, Northern Ireland truly is a ‘must see’ destination.
-Our message to is that there has never been a better time to come and visit Northern Ireland.”
+Our message is that there has never been a better time to come and visit Northern Ireland.”

 Notes To Editors